-The goal of treatment is to reduce HBP so that your child has a lower risk of complications.
-Lifestyle changes are the best way to help lower blood pressure in children.
+The goal of treatment is to reduce high blood pressure so that your child has a lower risk of complications.
+Your child's provider can tell you what your child's blood pressure goals should be.

 Healthy habits can help your child not gain any more weight, lose extra weight, and lower blood pressure.
 Working together as a family is the best way to help your child lose weight.
 Work together to help your child:

 - Follow the DASH diet, which is low in salt with plenty of fruits and vegetables, lean meats, whole grains, and low-fat or non-fat dairy

 - Cut back on sugary drinks and foods with added sugar

 - Get 30 to 60 minutes of exercise every day

 - Limit screen time and other sedentary activities to less than 2 hours a day

 Your child's blood pressure will be checked again at 6 moths.
 If it remains high, blood pressure will be checked in your child's limbs.
 Then blood pressure will be rechecked at 12 months.
 If blood pressure remains high, then the provider may recommend blood pressure monitoring continuously over 24 to 48 hours.
 This is called ambulatory blood pressure monitoring.
 Your child also may need to see a heart or kidney doctor.

 Other tests may also be done to look for: